Systematic Reviews are most frequently conducted in the fields of education, health & medicine, social policy or psychology.

 Google Scholar might seem a logical tool to use, given its breadth of coverage.
 However, another criteria of a systematic review is transparency in how available research is identified and selected.
 Here Google Scholar creates problems for the researcher in the context of a Systematic Review:

 - There is no content coverage list for Google Scholar: Google Scholar indexes vast amounts of content, from various sources.
-Unlike many academic databases (e.g. Scopus, Web of Science, ERIC, British Education Index), however, there is no "content coverage list" to clearly indicate what is included (and what is not included) in any search made.
+Unlike many academic databases (e.g. Scopus, Web of Science, ERIC, British Education Index), there is no "content coverage list" to clearly indicate what is included (and what is not included) in any search made.

-- Content can be added, but is also removed, without any notice: It is possible that a seach conducted as part of a systematic review may identify results one day, which are no longer discoverable at a later date if that content is removed or no longer indexed.
+- Content can be added, but is also removed, without any notice: It is possible that a seach conducted as part of a systematic review may identify results one day, which are no longer discoverable at a later date because that content is removed or no longer indexed.
 It is also not possible, if trying to replicate the search, to identify if a 'new' result identified was just not indexed previously, or was missed by accident or excluded by the researcher for other reasons not specified in the review.

 - Not all content is indexed to the same standard: Unlike Google, many publishers will allow web crawlers from Google Scholar to index the full-text of content, to aid discoverability.
-But not all sources do, which can mean some publications will appear, or be ranked, differently, dependent upon how they are indexed by Google Scholar; academic database would usually indicate differences in coverage and indexing, but Google Scholar offers no transparency for researchers to identify potential factors affecting what results they are returned.
+But not all sources do, which can mean some publications will appear, or be ranked, differently, dependent upon how they are indexed by Google Scholar; academic database would usually indicate differences in coverage and indexing, but Google Scholar offers no transparency for researchers to identify potential factors affecting what results are returned.

 - You can't actually view all of your results: It is not uncommon to find a Google Scholar search returning results in their thousands, ten's of thousands or hundred's of thousands.
-However, no matter how many results you return, Google Scholar will level let you see or download more than the first 1,001 results.
+However, no matter how many results you return, Google Scholar will never let you see or download more than the first 1,001 results.

 Google Scholar cannot accurately process any search which uses more than one “concept”, each described by multiple synonyms/alternative terms.